HUDNAV

 Wireframes

-Design System &lcons
+Design System

 Ul for Urban Streets

 For Urban Driving, the navigation will showcase the map and the route in a zoomed-in level so the drivers will be able to see the nearby streets as guiding reference for route and location.
-The turn instruction icon provides guidance for the upcoming maneuver for complex intersections
+The turn instruction icon provides guidance for the upcoming maneuver for complex intersections.

 For Highway Driving, the map and the route are more zoomed out to deal with high speed environment.

-To fulfill users' needs, the interface features pop ups on the side to warn users about the accidents,weather, or merging, increasing user' s response time for critical situations
+To fulfill users' needs, the interface features pop ups on the side to warn users about the accidents,weather, or merging, increasing user' s response time for critical situations.

 Solution (HUD Device)